johnpauljanecek/johnpauljanecek/_posts/2015-6-1-using-javascript-with-python-selenium.md

 ---
 layout: post
-title: Injecting javascript into python selenium to increase scrapping speed
+title: Injecting javascript into python selenium to increase scraping speed
 ---

 When python selenium communicates with the webbrowser it sends its requests through a bridge.
 For locating a single element in a page and getting its data or clicking on it, this will not be much of a problem.
 But if you are scrapping a 100+ results from a page this can take a long delay.
 Sometimes upto several seconds.